BigDataBiology/SemiBin/docs/usage.md

 The [Supplemental Tables 5 & 6 in the SemiBin manuscript](https://www.nature.com/articles/s41467-022-29843-y#MOESM1) contain a lot more information with respect to the computational trade-offs.

-If you have a lot of samples that are similar to each other while not fitting into any of our builtin trained models, you can also build your own model from a subset of them (scroll down to the "SemiBin(pretrained)" Section).
+If you have a lot of samples that are similar to each other while not fitting into any of our builtin trained models, you can also build your own model from a subset of them (see [[training a SemiBin model](training)])

 ### Advanced single-sample binning workflows